 The Small Grants scheme is open to all formal or informal groups or organisations that want to tackle discrimination in and through football.

-How much can we apply for?
+How can we apply and for how much?

-The maximum funding through the Small Grants is €500.
+The maximum funding through the Small Grants scheme is €500.
 Fare encourages applicants to seek other means of funding such as crowd funding platforms or sponsors to help generate larger budgets.

 How and when will we receive the money?